LorenvXn/Connecting-containers-with-docker-network/README.md

 4) find container's ID and execute.
 You should already find the compiled program under /home directory. <br \>
 Run it and then check databases on the mysql container.
 A new database `` testdb `` should be created.<br \>

+> You could make this faster, if implementing the gcc compilation and assigning shift value to $var in the Perl script..etc...